-Most of us believe that actions speak louder than words.
-Throughout Scripture, God communicated with us both in word and deed.
-In last Sunday's Gospel, Jesus spoke to us about God's love and forgiveness through the parable of the Prodigal Son or, better, the parable of the Prodigal Father.
-In today's Gospel, Jesus demonstrated God's love and forgiveness in action.
+When we think about communication, we most often think about words.
+However, we communicate both in words and actions.
+In fact, we often say actions speak louder than words.
+Throughout Scripture, God communicates with us both in words and deeds.
+In last Sunday's Gospel, Jesus spoke to us about God's love and forgiveness through the parable of the Prodigal Son or, better, Prodigal Father.
+In today's Gospel, Jesus demonstrates God's love and forgiveness in action.

 To understand the context of the Gospel, we need to understand that the scribes and Pharisees who brought the woman to Jesus could not have cared less that she had committed adultery.
-They were using her, exploiting her, to trap Jesus.
+They were using her to trap Jesus.
 If he told them to let her go, they could say he could not possibly be from God since he did not observe the law of Moses, which was the law of God.
 On the other hand, if he approved of them stoning her, his message of love and forgiveness would have been rendered meaningless, and he would have lost all credibility.

-First, Jesus challenged those who had condemned her: "Let anyone among you who is without sin be the first to throw a stone at her.'...When the scribes and Pharisees heard what Jesus had said, they went away one by one, beginning with the elders...."
+First, Jesus challenged those who had condemned her: "'Let anyone among you who is without sin be the first to throw a stone at her.'...When the scribes and Pharisees heard what Jesus had said, they went away one by one, beginning with the elders...."